Data Protection Guidance

 - whether and in what form the data will be published.

 If research data is being supplied by a third party source, such as a GP, it is important to check that they have secured permission to supply any personal data to the University.
+A data sharing agreement may also be required.

 It is vital that all personal data being used for research is held securely and that access is restricted to the staff or students engaged in the research.